SAVE DATA AS... Saves

 1", then "backup 2", etc.).
 The data are

 saved in the current folder.
-They are named "backup file"
+By default they are named "backup file"

 and (optionally) have the current date appended (i.e., "backup file